By Cradle & Tonic

-How smoking affects male and female fertility
+How smoking affects fertility

 The adverse effects of smoking on health are well-known.
 Most people are aware of the fact that smoking can cause cancer, lung diseases, heart problems, diabetes, and multiple other illnesses.
 The effects of smoking on fertility and the health of babies, however, are not always fully understood.